rks101/eglinux/README.md

 ## Remote login using ssh

+One can log in to a Linux system using
+- local login on a desktop/laptop/server using a username and password.
+Most convenient :)
+- local login using a bootable USB drive for install/repair.
+- remote login using a GUI on VM/server using a username and password.
+This is rare.
+- remote login using a console/terminal on VM/server.
+Most preferred.

 To log in to a server or virtual machine remotely from your own Linux system, you can use ssh:
 ```
 ssh remote_username@remote_server_ip_or_name